gabrielsoltz/metahub/README.md

 ## HTML

-You can create rich HTML reports of your findings, adding MetaChecks and MetaTags as part of them.
+You can create rich HTML reports of your findings, adding your context as part of them.

 HTML Reports are interactive in many ways: